 - Talk about the advantage that comes with using it

-- Elaborate on how that advantage can benefit your customers
+- Elaborate on how that advantage can benefit your potential customers

 Here’s how you can use the FAB formula to write your marketing copy 👇